kellman/LearnedDesignFPM/README.md

 ## Demonstration

-1. To run the code, please download all of the training and experimental data from [here]([data]).
+1. Download all of the training and experimental data from [here]([data]).
 We provide synthetic training and experimental testing data for both amplitude and quantitative phase imaging applications.

 2. Training (make sure to set path argument to the desired training data).
 We have also included an ipython notebook that has similar functionality.
 ``` python train.py --verbose True --training_iter 100 --batch_size 5 --test_freq 1 --step_size 0.01 --num_unrolls 75 --alpha 0.1 --num_bf 1 --num_df 9 --loss abs --tensorboard True --path=./training_data_amplitude.mat```